CarletonArchives/DROID-Batch-Processor/README.md

 ##Installing DROID (MAC)

-1.)
-Locate "droid-6.01.zip" in your downloads folder.
+-Locate "droid-6.01.zip" in your downloads folder.

-2.)
-Double click to create the folder "droid-6.01".
-Drag this to the desktop 3.)
-Open a terminal window by navigating to "Applications -> Utilities -> Terminal" and clicking on the Terminal icon.
+-Double click to create the folder "droid-6.01".
+Drag this to the desktop

+-Open a terminal window by navigating to "Applications -> Utilities -> Terminal" and clicking on the Terminal icon.

-4.)
-In the terminal window, type the following commands exactly as they appear, hitting "return" after each line. cd Desktop/droid-6.01 chmod +x droid.sh chmod +x droid-ui-6.0.jar chmod +x droid-command-line-6.0.jar
+-In the terminal window, type the following commands exactly as they appear, hitting "return" after each line.

+cd Desktop/droid-6.01

+chmod +x droid.sh

+chmod +x droid-ui-6.0.jar

+chmod +x droid-command-line-6.0.jar

 ##Java Versions and DROID